 Computational models of developmental systems are powerful tools in the analysis of not only typical cycles of maturation, but also of alternate pathways leading to abnormal development.
 The specific purposes of models of development also lead to specific prerequisites for interpretable results.
-In this paper we have discussed how traditional methods for evaluating machine learning systems are not wholly applicable to developmental systems in three ways.
+In this paper we have discussed how traditional methods for evaluating machine learning systems are not wholly applicable to developmental systems in three ways (Fig. 6).
 (1) Pure task-based measure of performance fail to capture the hallmark of a developmental process: the developmental time-course.
-We have also shown how binding our performance evaluation to a specific task leads ignoring other interesting subtasks and related developmental milestones, as well as the interaction between the subject being modeled and enclosing context of the environment.
+We have also shown how binding our performance evaluation to a specific task leads to ignoring other interesting subtasks and related developmental milestones, as well as the interaction between the subject being modeled and enclosing context of the environment.
 (2) Finding the correct quantitative measures for the evaluating the performance of a developmental model is critical for generating relevant results.
-We have shown that employing the wrong measure leads to subjective or qualitative measures of performance and that these types of measures are ultimately harmful to the power of conclusions that can be drawn for a computational model.
-Furthermore, we have shown that in order to avoid triviality, a computational model must provide greater insight than the zero-order measure of task performance (i.e. the model learns to perform the task reasonably well), but also the firstorder measure of learning (i.e. performance changes during training).
+We have shown that employing the wrong measure leads to subjective, overly simplistic, or superficial measures of performance and that these types of measures are ultimately harmful to the power of conclusions that can be drawn for a computational model.
+Furthermore, we have shown that in order to avoid triviality, a computational model must provide greater insight than the zero-order measure of task performance (i.e. the model learns to perform the task reasonably well), but also the first-order measure of learning (i.e. performance changes during training).
 (3) Variation is the strength of a developmental model.
-The errors of a computational model can be an advantage for evaluating developmental trends.
-And, though this paper has been presented in the negative, as methods and techniques and approaches that should not be employed in building computational models of developmental systems, we hope that it has illuminated also the way these systems should be examined.
+The variations can be collected into distributions for measures of interest, many of which can be independently compared and verified against empirical results.
+The underlying uncertainties of the model, the unreliability of obtaining convergent results, and the errors and quirks of simulation are disadvantages for a system measured strictly by performance, but are advantageous for systems investigating developmental trends.